Scandinavian Living

 Creating a home: Designing spaces with meaning

 We are planning for the future.
-When we say this, we don’t just mean adapting to changing lifestyles or family dynamics.
-It’s about more than function – it’s about the question of how Design a home that will still be there tomorrow.
+When we say this, we don't just mean adapting to changing lifestyles or family dynamics.
+It's about more than function - it's about the question of how Design a home that will still be around tomorrow.

 In our imagination, we see a room full of life.
 The soft leather of an armchair that has become even more beautiful over the years.
-The warm wooden surface of a table, covered with a fine network of small marks – signs of everyday life.
-We enjoy running our hands over the smooth curves of the armchair’s wooden armrests.
+The warm wooden surface of a table, covered with a fine network of small marks - signs of everyday life.
+We enjoy running our hands over the smooth curves of the armchair's wooden armrests.
 We see books and art, a fire or a burning candle, or sunlight streaming in; we imagine signs of life.
-And we sense the feeling of home, of“hygge“.
+And we sense the feeling of home, of «Hygge«.

-Daniel Lindströms Wohnung.
+Daniel Lindströms Apartment.

-Amélie du Chalards Zuhause.
+Amélie du Chalards At home.

 Default title